Links on Android Authority may earn us a commission. Learn more.

-Folks buying the Galaxy Note 20 over in the US get their hands on the model powered by Qualcomm’s latest flagship silicon — the gaming-optimized Snapdragon 865 Plus with its 3HGz-barrier-breaking prime core.
+Folks buying the Galaxy Note 20 over in the US get their hands on the model powered by Qualcomm’s 2020 flagship silicon — the gaming-optimized Snapdragon 865 Plus with its 3HGz-barrier-breaking prime core.
 In Europe and Asia, however, the entire Galaxy Note 20 series features Samsung’s own Exynos 990 chipset.
 This is the same processor that powered the Galaxy S20 family outside of North America.

 Based on raw specs alone the divide between Snapdragon and Exynos should be getting much worse, but the benchmarks tell a slightly different story.

 Based on an average across multiple runs, the Exynos Galaxy Note 20 completed our Speed Test G test in one minute and 52 seconds.
 Unsurprisingly this comes out slower than the Snapdragon Note 20 Ultra tests we performed which averaged out at one minute and 32 seconds in 60Hz mode and one minute and 34 seconds in 120Hz mode.